-Some Muslims, who insist on calling themselves “feminists”, often complain that when other Muslims criticise the values and concepts behind the Feminism, this is only the mainstream (and origin) of Feminism, “Western Feminism”, and they say this is a different feminism from “their” feminism.
-This is because they have taken the word Feminism (from the West) and then amongst themselves re-defined it their way, and called it “Muslim Feminism”, which they claim doesn’t take the same values as “Western Feminism”.
+Some Muslims, who insist on calling themselves “feminists”, often complain that when Muslims criticise the values and concepts behind the Feminism, these criticism are only against “Western Feminism”, which they allege is different feminism from “their” feminism.
+This is because they were attracted to, and then taken the word Feminism (from the West) but then amongst themselves allegedly chosen to re-define their way, call it “Muslim Feminism”.
+They then desperately claim that despite taking the word “Feminism” from the West, it somehow doesn’t mean that they share the same values as “Western Feminism”.
 These “Muslim Feminists” then complain that those criticising Feminism shouldn’t generalise feminism! ( #NotAllFeminists …)

-“Muslim Feminists” then claim that despite its origins, original meanings, mainstream Western understandings, large preponderance of Western scholars, activists and philosophers, that “Muslim Feminism”, as their small coterie of followers have chosen to define, doesn’t contradict Islam and therefore shouldn’t be resisted by Muslims.
+“Muslim Feminists” claim that despite the Western origins of Feminism, its original Western meaning, the current day accepted and mainstream understanding of it in the West and globally, the large preponderance of Western scholars, activists and philosophers that regularly publish books about it – somehow “Muslim Feminism”, as their small coterie of followers have chosen to define it, doesn’t contradict Islam and therefore shouldn’t be resisted by Muslims.

-Unfortunately, when Muslims point out all these issues, “Muslim Feminists” react angrily and use defensive tactics like responding “Why are you against rights for Muslim women?!”
-Which is as fallacious an accusation as being told “why are you against the rights of poor people and the working class?!” just because you criticise Communism…
+Unfortunately, when Muslims point out all these issues, “Muslim Feminists” react angrily and use defensive tactics like responding “Why are you against rights for Muslim women?!”.
+This argument, which can be heard quite commonly as an almost defensive mechanism to avert reasoned criticism, is actually as fallacious an accusation as being told “why are you against the rights of poor people and the working class?!” just because you criticise Communism…

-Furthermore, using unIslamic ideologically loaded labels, could possibly provide an entry for unIslamic ideas, as Muslims calling themselves “Feminists” then bump into the mainstream (Western) understanding, which also labels itself as Feminism (and as vastly more literature and history).
+The simple truth of the matter is that using ideologically loaded labels originating in un-Islamic ideologies, could possibly provide an entry for unIslamic ideas, as Muslims calling themselves “Feminists” then bump into the mainstream (Western) understanding, and vast literature of works which also labels themselves as Feminism and Feminist literature.

 On the other side of the coin, another problem so-called “Muslim Feminists” encounter, is that in the West, Westerners don’t call Feminism as “Western Feminism”, they simply call it “Feminism”.
 And why not?
 They invented it.
 They defined it.
 And ALL schools of thought within Feminism agree with the minimal definition of the Secular liberal (and also Communist) formula that Feminism means “equal rights for women” – by which they mean gender identicality under law.
 However, while Islam believes that the souls of men and women have equal value in the eyes of God, Islamic law doesn’t posit identical gender roles or obligations.